 - Refrain from strenuous activities and heavy lifting for two weeks.

 - Compression stockings will help with the closure procedure.
-The more you wear them, the better you'll feel.
-However, wearing them for three days after the procedure is mandatory.
-(You can take them off at night.)
+Wearing them for three days after the procedure is mandatory.
+(You can take them off at night.).
+The more you wear them, the better you'll feel!

-- Schedule your follow-up Duplex (ultrasound) scan within three-to-seven days after your procedure.
+- Schedule your follow-up Duplex (ultrasound) scan to occur 3-7 days after your procedure.

-- If you plan on sitting for more than three hours, try to get up and move around every hour.
-The use of baby aspirin is highly recommended.
+- If you are sitting for more than three hours at a time, be sure to get up and move around every hour.

 - You may shower, but no tub baths, swimming, or hot tubs for the first week.

 - In rare occasions, bleeding through the bandages may occur.
-Lie down, elevate your leg, and apply direct pressure until the bleeding has stopped.
+If this happens, lie down, elevate your leg, and apply direct pressure until the bleeding has stopped.
 If the bleeding persists, please call your CVR physician.

 - It's normal to experience some tenderness and possibly some bruising along the areas where local anesthesia was administered.

 Like laser and radiofrequency treatments, the healing process for ultrasound-guided foam sclerotherapy is easy.
-With that being said, it's still extremely important to follow our post-procedure instructions to have the best vein care experience possible.
+That said, following our post-procedure instructions is extremely important to have the best vein care experience possible.

 Following the injections that occur during visual sclerotherapy, a compression stocking needs to be worn to help keep the vein closed.
 Otherwise, normal daily activities can commence immediately after treatment.